nbeaver/recoll_status/readme.rst

 - The file ``~/.recoll/xapiandb/flintlock`` seems to be always empty.
   Its modification time is the time when ``recollindex`` started running.

 - The file ``~/.recoll/history`` gives the query history.
-  Its modification date is the last time a query was run with ``recoll -t`` or the graphical recoll closed.
+  Its modification date is the last time a query was run with ``recoll -t`` or the that last time graphical recoll closed.

 Thus:

 - To find the time when indexing started, look at ``flintlock``

 - To find the time when indexing was halted, look at ``index.pid`` (unless it's an empty file).

 - To find the time when indexing last successfully indexed a file, look at ``idxstatus.txt``.

-- To find the time when indexing succesfully completed -- impossible?
+- To find the time when indexing successfully completed -- impossible?

 - To find the time when a query last ran, look at ``history``.

 -------